Dutch Oven Roasted Chicken and vegetables is a one pot whole chicken dinner recipe that can be roasted on a campfire or in the oven!

-Before we left the house, I mixed up some of my one spoon dry rub, coated the entire chicken, and then wrapped it tightly in plastic wrap.
+- Before we left the house, I mixed up some of my one spoon dry rub, coated the entire chicken, and then wrapped it tightly in plastic wrap.
 Sure, you can use a store bought rub, but if you’ve never made my dry rub I will vow that its the best you’ll ever try.
 I just shoved my wrapped chicken in a tupperware to keep all of the juices confined and stuck it in the cooler, errr cabin refrigerator, until we were ready to use it.
 We love our little coal starter tower thing.
 It heats ’em up fast and then we just pour the coals where we need them.

-Then I took the chicken out and tossed the vegetables in.
+- Then I took the chicken out and tossed the vegetables in.
 Note – I kept my potatoes whole because I was lazy and thought they would cook just fine since I knew the chicken would take at least an hour.
 Do yourself a favor and quarter them. this way they’ll be ultra soft and they’ll soak up all that delicious flavor.

-If the fire isn’t too hot, I like to set the dutch oven in one of those disposable aluminum turkey roasting pans on the grate above the fire.
+- If the fire isn’t too hot, I like to set the dutch oven in one of those disposable aluminum turkey roasting pans on the grate above the fire.
 That keeps all of my coals in one place and using the grate just gets it up off the ground.
 If your fire is roaring, just cook it on the ground so you can maintain total control of your heat source.

 I like to maintain a 2:1 ratio of hot coals on the lid compared to the base.
 I learned my lesson the hard way a couple years ago when I first started dutch oven cooking and everything I made was burnt on the bottom.

 I just love my Lodge dutch oven.
 I never go camping without it.
 Once you get the hang of dutch oven cooking, you’ll never go back.